flapdoodle-oss/de.flapdoodle.formula/src/test/resources/de/flapdoodle/formula/values/domain/HowToCalculateChangeableInstanceTest.md

 ```java
 ${sumOfItemsInCart.Value}
 ```
-As you can provide your own implementation, each value must implement `hashcode/equals`.
+As you can provide your own implementation, each value must implement `hashcode/equals` (see [What is a Value](WhatIsAValue.md) for more).

 In this sample we use an immutable shopping cart which we change with the calculation result..

-As this stuff should run on java 8, we use [immutables.org](http://immutables.org) instead of Lombok or java records.
+As this stuff should run on java 8, we use [immutables.github.io](https://immutables.github.io) instead of Lombok or java records.

 ## Let's create a Shopping Cart